mfiers/Moa/sphinx/intro.rst

 **NOTE: both the software and the manual are under development.
 Things might change.**

 Introduction
 ============

-A bioinformatics project commonly consists of a number of separate steps that chain (3\ :sup:`rd` party) tools together.
-To finetune the behaviour of of such an analysis pipeline, a number of custom steps are often necessary.
-Particularly when such projects get bigger, it becomes vital to organize, automate and store analysis pipelines.
+A bioinformatics project commonly consists of a great number of separate steps that chain (3\ :sup:`rd` party) tools together with custom scripts.
+Such projects need to be organized properly, particularly when projects grow bigger.

 There are many different ways to organize bioinformatics projects.
 Many bioinformaticians use the command line or tailor made